matn7/CS-Notes/src/main/java/deployment/LINUX.md

 - Disks can be divided into parts, called partitions.
 - Partitions allow you to separate data.
 - Partitioning schemes:
-    - OS, Application, User, Swap
+    - OS, Application, User, Swap.
-    - OS, User home directories
+    - OS, User home directories.
-    - As a system admin, you decide
+    - As a system admin, you decide.
 - Can protect the overall system.
 - Keep users from creating outages by using a home directory partition.